Playground Design

 Sand, grass, mud, trees and plants play an important role in outdoor spaces, helping children to learn about and respect the natural world around them.
 I feel it is important to encourage children's active exploration of the natural environment, particular in schools located within urban areas.

-A Pentagon Mud Kitchen is an essential playground product which encourages children to dig, make mud pies and create their own recipes and imagined worlds.
+A Pentagon Mud Kitchen is an essential piece of school playground equipment which encourages children to dig, make mud pies and create their own recipes and imagined worlds.

 An outdoor playground space offers children freedom of movement and greater physical challenges than an indoor space can provide.
 When schools champion outdoor play, they are allowing children to enjoy a range of movements and helping pupils to develop healthy, lifelong habits.